We partner with the top bus & train carriers to bring you the best deals.

 An average trip on RegioJet from Berlin to Paris takes 19 hours and 14 minutes , while the fastest available RegioJet trip will get you to Paris in 12 hours and 30 minutes .

 Frequently Asked Questions

-Friday is the busiest travel day for buses as people head from Berlin to Paris for the weekend.
-If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.
+Because many passengers travel from Berlin to Paris at the beginning of the work week, Monday is usually the busiest day for buses.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

-There are 4 scheduled buses that travel from Berlin to Paris every day, so you have a decent number of options to choose from.
-However, only one of these is a direct bus.
-With direct service, you do not have to transfer onto a different bus at any point during your trip.
-Direct buses also tend to be significantly faster, which is worth bearing in mind as you compare the available options.
+There are 16 scheduled buses that travel from Berlin to Paris every day, so you have a decent number of options to choose from.
+This includes 7 direct buses, where you can stay on the same bus without having to transfer to a connecting bus at any point during your trip.

 Berlin is one of the most exciting destinations in Europe for all travelers.
 One of the most unique landmarks in Berlin is its famous Brandenburg Gate, which was built for King Frederick Wilhelm II.
 The Gate now represents German unity, and it is perhaps the most photogenic landmark in the capital city.
 Modern art enthusiasts should visit the Urban Nation Museum for Urban Contemporary Art which is Germany’s first street art museum.
 Opened in 2017, the museum displays works from various graffiti artists from around the world and it’s located in Schöneberg, one of the city’s edgier areas.
 If you’re simply looking to enjoy a stroll, the Tiergarten, which spans 519 acres from central Berlin, will offer the relaxing vibes you need.